 Before I noticed my edge in the above scenario and got very specific about what it was and how long into the interaction I hit it I was suffering.
 I suffered because I had gone over the ledge and I was stuck at the bottom of the well.
 Sitting in the mud.
 Sitting in the muck.
 Once I started noticing and becoming aware of my edge I could take steps to prevent coming too close to it or going over it.

 The same is true in conversations and in our communication.
 We have the same interactions again and again and if we can pinpoint, very clearly, what our edge is within the different types of conversations we have over and over – we have an easier time knowing when our language is going to shift into a place that isn’t kind, honest, or helpful.

 Mindfulness in communication

 Do you want to discover how to feel seen, heard, and understood in every conversation?
 Would you like to be able to respond thoughtfully rather than reacting impulsively during stressful interactions?
-Join Cynthia Kane for her upcoming retreat How to Communicate like a Buddhist at the Art of Living Retreat Center May 29 – 31, 2020.
+Join Cynthia Kane for her upcoming retreat How to Communicate Like a Buddhist at the Art of Living Retreat Center May 14–16, 2021.